PhilipPartsch/Howto-Sphinx/docs/variant_management.rst

       .. need:: A need with variants
          :id: N_EXAMPLE_VARIANTS
-         :status: var_MacOS: MacOS, var_Linux: Linux, not set
+         :status: var_MacOS:MacOS, var_Linux:Linux,not set
-         :test_status: var_MacOS: set with variant, not set
+         :test_status: var_MacOS:set with variant,not set
-         :satisfies: var_MacOS: N_EXAMPLE_VARIANTS_ORDERING
+         :satisfies: var_MacOS:N_EXAMPLE_VARIANTS_ORDERING

       .. need:: A need with variants (with different ordering)
          :id: N_EXAMPLE_VARIANTS_ORDERING
-         :status: var_Linux: Linux, var_MacOS: MacOS, not set
+         :status: var_Linux:Linux, var_MacOS:MacOS,not set
-         :test_status: [tag_Linux]: set with sphinx-tag, not set
+         :test_status: [tag_Linux]:set with sphinx-tag,not set

    .. warning::

-      If your are using sphinx tags, and these are not always set, you will get a warning:
+      If your are using sphinx tags, these are not always set, you will get a warning:

       .. code-block:: python